protomota/autoblog/README.md

-# Blogi - AI-Powered Blog Post Generator
+# Blogi - AI-Powered Hugo Blog Post Generator

 Blogi is an advanced blog post generation system that uses AI agents to create and manage blog content.
 It features both research-based and art-based content generation capabilities.